Sergii Regeliuk

 By and large, nearly $1 trillion[2] has been pledged by international financial institutions (IFIs) and governments for aid and reconstruction.
 Private equity firms, including BlackRock and JPMorgan Chase, have established Ukraine-focused funds and designated state support programmes.

-TAX REFORMS IN UKRAINE DURING WARTIME
+TAX REFORMS DURING WARTIME

-The proposed financing plan includes:
+The proposed plan breaks down as follows:

 NAVIGATING CROSS-BORDER OPERATIONS IN UKRAINE: KEY REGULATORY INSIGHTS FOR FOREIGN INVESTORS